Donate to support this research

 Key Findings

-1. The number of threats in a given school year has decreased longitudinally, however the rate of violent incidents has increased during that same time period.
+1. The number of threats in a given school year has decreased longitudinally, however the rate of violent incidents is still higher than in the pre-pandemic years.

-When comparing the five school years of data, the rate of threats of violence in 2023-2024 has returned to essentially the same number of threats as the first year of data collection (2016-2017) after several years of significant increases.
+When comparing the six school years of data, the rate of threats of violence in 2024-2025 have increased slightly from the previous year, returning to essentially the same number of threats as the first year of data collection (2016-2017) after several years of significant increases.
 There are a number of factors that may have contributed to this decline such as the implementation of more severe consequences for those making threats or improved investigation and response to the threats received.

 Unfortunately, it is much more likely that the number of threats received has not actually declined, but rather that threats are considered commonplace and therefore less likely to be reported in the media, which means they would not be included in the research totals.

-2. Violent incidents in schools appear to have declined from 2022-2023 to 2023-2024, however when false reports such as swatting are removed from the calculations, there is an actual increase of 49% in the number of violent incidents in 2023-2024 when compared to the previous year.
+2. Violent incidents in schools appear to have continued their decline from 2022-2023 to 2024-2025, however when false reports such as swatting are removed from the calculations, there is only a slight decrease in the number of violent incidents in 2024-2025 when compared to the previous year.

 It is difficult to determine exactly why swatting incidents have decreased so rapidly.
 Factors such as increased prosecution of offenders along with more stringent penalties are certainly a factor.